robertknight/babel-plugin-mockable-imports/README.md

 1. Change the design of your code so that it exports a function which must be called, instead of executing side effects during the initial import.
 Making imports free of side effects can have other benefits, eg. for [tree-shaking](https://webpack.js.org/guides/tree-shaking/).
 2. Add an indirection so that the code you want to test calls/uses the mock on-demand rather than during the initial evaluation.

+### "Module not does import..." error when calling `$imports.$mock`

+You may get this error when calling `$imports.$mock` if the module name or symbol does not match one that has been registered as an import of the module.

+Common reasons this can happen are:

+- A misspelling in the file path or symbol name passed to `$mock`.
+Check that the path and symbol name match what is used in the module being tested.
+- Your code is transformed before being processed by this plugin in a way that modifies the imports.
+This may happen, for example, if you are compiling code from another language into JavaScript before applying this plugin.

+  The available symbols to mock can be found by inspecting `$imports.$meta`.
+  This is an object that maps the name of the symbol in the file to the location that it comes from.

+  _Note: $meta is not considered a public API of this plugin and its shape may change in minor or patch releases_.

 ### `$imports` export conflicts

 The plugin adds an export named `$imports` to every module it processes.
 This may cause conflicts if you try to combine exports from multiple modules using `export * from <module>`.
 [See issue](https://github.com/robertknight/babel-plugin-mockable-imports/issues/2).
 It can also cause problems if you have code which tries to loop over the exports of a module and does not gracefully handle unexpected exports.

 We may in future add an alternative method of exposing the `$imports` object so that tests can get at it.

 ### Dynamic imports

 There is currently no support for dynamic imports, either using `import()` to obtain a promise for a module, or calling `require` anywhere other than at the top level of a module.